The Sky's the Limit!

 Journey back in time with us.

-Visitors have opportunities to observe the sky using Observatory telescopes.
-Inside the dome, the Fitz telescope provides wonderful views of the moon, planets, and stars.
-See Saturn’s rings, Jupiter’s moons, and the light from stars that have traveled for hundreds of years or longer.
-And we now offer daytime observing of the Sun, using appropriate safety precautions.
+Visitors will have opportunities to observe the sky using Observatory telescopes led by trained astronomers.
+Inside the dome, the 1857 Fitz telescope provides wonderful views of the moon, planets, and stars.
+Observation sessions are weather dependent.

 Every look through the telescope is also a look into the past.
 And join us also to explore a human past — the past of the University of Michigan and its place in history.
-Lectures, cultural events, exhibits, and tours all have a home at the Observatory.
+Lectures, cultural events, exhibits, and walking tours all have a home at the Observatory.

 [about this photo]